 - Everyone is doing it

 Both WordPress.com and WordPress.org are completely free to use.
 You can learn about the difference between the two here, but in short, WordPress.org is a self-hosted version where you control more of your site and take advantage of advanced plugins.
-WordPress.com works great for complete beginners, but it’s not exactly the best for a business that plans on making money.
+WordPress.com works great for complete beginners, but it’s not exactly the best for a business that plans on making money so moving away from WordPress.com makes sense.
 It does have higher paid plans, but we recommend it for personal and hobby blogs.

 But moving on, WordPress is free for anyone to download.
 It’s an open-source project that’s been around since 2003.
 This means that WordPress is developed by a collection of contributors.
 Open-source projects are typically free, with large communities.
 The users often take part in this community as beta testers or simple brand advocates, but there’s really no requirement for any participation if that’s not your style.